josephgalloway321/raspberry_pi_power_button/README.md

 ## Hardware
 The

-## How It Works
+___
+## Install & Uninstall

-# First, please update your system using the following commands
-sudo apt update && sudo apt upgrade
+First, please update your system using the following commands This can take some time depending on how updated your system is currently Consider rebooting if the system recommends it sudo apt update && sudo apt upgrade

 In order to install the installation file, please install curl sudo apt-get install curl

+The program uses Python 3 and the GPIO Zero module Please run the next two commands to install both of them sudo apt-get install python3 sudo apt-get install python3-gpiozero

 To Install: Please run the installation file curl https://raw.githubusercontent.com/josephgalloway321/raspberry_pi_power_button/main/src/install.sh | bash